Vandivier/afterecon/content/2017-09-22-arguing-for-the-god-of-the-gaps-and-against-dietrich-bonhoeffer.md

 ---
-title: Arguing for the God of the Gaps and Against Dietrich Bonhoeffer
+title: "Arguing for the God of the Gaps and Against Dietrich Bonhoeffer"
 date: 2017-09-21 23:35:08
 author: John Vandivier
 ---